Nallantli/Sono/README.md

 The first argument (if the user wishes to run a file) must be the path to the file.
 Otherwise the CLI interpreter will be opened, from which commands may be run per user input.

-There are currently only two command line arguments: `-l` which disables all phonological features of the language (for use as a general scripting language) and `-d` which takes in a file path for phonological base data.
+There are currently only three command line arguments: `-l` which disables all phonological features of the language (for use as a general scripting language), `-d` which takes in a file path for phonological base data, and `-g`, which activates debug mode which will create a stack trace for any caught error.

 During the initial run, `-d` will be required to develop a cache for the phonological data, and this process will take time depending on the extent of the data file given.
 Thereafter however the interpreter will automatically load the cached data at a significantly faster rate.